Next Season’s Hottest Outdoor Gear

 The Deets: The inflatable belt pack not only offers nearly 19 pounds of buoyancy when manually activated with a cord, but provides ample storage for essentials with two zippered pockets plus a mesh pocket with a key loop.
 The wide belt with 3D mesh liner promises breathability and comfort around the waist.

 33. Honey Stinger Pumpkin Nut + Seed Bar ($31, Box of 12)

 The Promise: No need to break your teeth on a protein bar.

 The Deets: The sweet honey, nut butter, and caramel core pairs deliciously with the outer crunch of roasted almonds and pumpkin seeds.
 Nutritionally, the 14 grams of protein, three antioxidants, and 25 percent daily recommended value of vitamins A, C, and E deserve a nod.
 The bar also comes in peanut sunflower nut flavor.

 The Promise: This powerful headlamp packs as much brightness as you could possibly need.

 The Deets: Thanks to the 125-foot wide-angle spotlight with up to 2,000 lumens, this running and cycling headlamp will light the way in any conditions.
-It also adjusts down to 3 lumens for reading, if needed.
-The weight is very light at roughly 2 ounces, and the two straps provide a comfortable fit with little forehead stress.
+It also adjusts down to three lumens for reading, if needed.
+The weight is very light at roughly two ounces, and the two straps provide a comfortable fit with little forehead stress.

 35. Alpen Fuel Cranberry White Chocolate Granola ($7.50)